Ford Mustang SVT Cobra: Paint and interior trim

 The 1999 Cobra was available in four exterior paint colors, as shown in the table below.
 Interior color choices were limited to two offerings: dark charcoal and medium parchment.
 The standard leather seats were the same optional leather units used in the 1999 Mustang GT, but without the embroidered running pony logo on the front seatbacks.
 Cloth seats were no longer offered on the Cobra, as they were never popular with buyers in previous model years.
 On Cobra convertibles, the vinyl top was available in black, parchment, or white, and was the same as used on regular 1999 Mustang convertibles.

-Deciphering the VIN codes

-In the table below, the codes in bold are unique to the SVT Cobra for the 1999 model year, and these codes differentiate the SVT Cobra from other 1999 Mustangs.

 1999 SVT Cobra base prices

 All prices below are in United States dollars when the vehicles were sold new at a Ford dealership before any available options were added.